zak-510/Candidate-Recommendation-Engine/README.md

 **Supported File Formats**: The application accepts PDF and plain text files.
 Password-protected PDFs cannot be processed.

 **Performance**: Processing time varies based on the number of resumes and document length.
-The AI model runs locally, which may require patience for large batches.

 **Data Quality**: Results depend on the clarity and completeness of both job descriptions and resume content.
 Well-formatted, detailed documents produce more accurate rankings.